oroinc/documentation/user_guide/outlook_sync.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**OroCRM URL**","The URL address of your OroCRM instance.
+  "**OroCRM URL**","The Web address of your OroCRM instance.
 Mandatory field."
   "**Ignore self-signed certificate**","The box must be checked.
 Mandatory field."
   "**User**","Your Username as defined on *My user* page of the OroCRM.
 Mandatory field."
   "**Api Key**","API Key as generated on *My user* page of the OroCRM.
 Mandatory field."